Analysts' View: World markets whipsaw on knife-edge U.S. election

-(Reuters) - U.S. stock market futures were in for a wild ride and longer dated Treasury yields buckled on Wednesday as results from the U.S. presidential election proved far closer than expected with investors gearing up for extended uncertainty.
+(Reuters) - U.S. stock market futures struggled for direction amid some wild swings while longer dated Treasury yields buckled on Wednesday as results from the U.S. presidential election proved far closer than expected and investors geared up for extended uncertainty.

-President Donald Trump falsely claimed that he had won the U.S. election with millions of votes still uncounted after his Democratic rival, Joe Biden, said he was confident of winning a contest that will not be resolved until a handful of states complete vote-counting over the next hours or days.
+Early in the count, betting markets flipped from having for months assumed a win for Democrat challenger Joe Biden to suddenly price a high probability President Donald Trump would keep the White House.
+But as votes continue to stream in they have jumped back sharply in favour of Biden in recent hours and many investors still think it’s still too close to call.

-Counting of mail-in ballots in some key states could take many hours or days, however, leaving the outcome uncertain.
-Investors had hoped to avoid a prolonged process that would delay any stimulus to help an economy reeling from the coronavirus pandemic.
+There are many doubts about whether the Demcrats can now take the Senate from Republicans, undermining pre-election betting that a Democratic ‘clean sweep’ of the Presidency and Congress was likely - complicating the likely passage of a big fiscal stimulus package after the result and other Democrat policy initiatives.
+Counting to get a final result could take days at least.

 Click here for Election 2020 coverage: here